 How to Set Up WooCommerce and WP E-Signature

-The WP E-Signature Pro or Ultimate license is required to set up workflows with integrations like WooCommerce.
+The WP E-Signature Elite or Lifetime license is required to set up workflows with integrations like WooCommerce.

 1. To create a document that you want to trigger in the checkout process, visit E-Signature > add new document > stand alone document.